 “Stop right there, Mr. Wilson.”
 It was the Chief Security Officer Scott.
 “Release Miss Davenport and turn around slowly.”
 When Drew released her, she fell to the deck.
 The momentary deflection of the guard’s attention gave Drew the moment he needed.
 He jumped past the guard and raced down the deck.
-His exit was cut off by two burly deck hands.
-He was cornered.
+Two burly deck hands cut off his exit.
+They cornered him.
 With a crazed look back at Jenna, he dashed to his right and sailed over the railing.
-A deck hand ran to the side and threw over a life preserver, the other ran to the wall and rang the man overboard bell.
+A deckhand ran to the side and threw over a life preserver, the other ran to the wall and rang the man overboard bell.
 The security guard came and propped Jenna up.
-“Good thing I decided to keep an eye on you.”
-Once again, a deck hand picked her up like a child and carried her to sick bay.
+“Good thing I kept an eye on you.”
+Once again, a deckhand picked her up like a child and carried her to sickbay.

 Jenna was sitting by her attorney in a courtroom twenty days later.
-It was the beginning of February so she was the only one in the courtroom sporting a suntan.
-It was obtained during fourteen glorious days in the Caribbean.
-Once she had realized Dusty wasn’t on the ship she was able to relax.
+It was the beginning of February, so she was the only one in the courtroom sporting a suntan.
+She got it during fourteen glorious days in the Caribbean.
+Once she had realized Dusty wasn’t on the ship, she could relax.
 She realized she had experienced hallucinations, but they had seemed so real.
 The ship’s doctor said that was common in survivors of abuse.
 The final eight days had done her a world of good.